TheJumpCloud/jcapi-go/v2/docs/UsersApi.md

 > []GraphObjectWithPaths GraphUserTraverseGSuite(ctx, userId, contentType, accept, optional) List the G Suite instances bound to a User

 This endpoint will return all G-Suite Instances bound to a User, either directly or indirectly, essentially traversing the JumpCloud Graph for your Organization.
 Each element will contain the type, id, attributes and paths.
 The `attributes` object is a key/value hash of compiled graph attributes for all paths followed.
 The `paths` array enumerates each path from this User to the corresponding G Suite instance; this array represents all grouping and/or associations that would have to be removed to deprovision the G Suite instance from this User.
-See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` https://console.jumpcloud.com/api/v2/users/{user_id}/gsuites ```
+See `/members` and `/associations` endpoints to manage those collections.  #### Sample Request ``` curl -X GET https://console.jumpcloud.com/api/v2/users/{UserID}/gsuites \\   -H 'Accept: application/json' \\   -H 'Content-Type: application/json' \\   -H 'x-api-key: {API_KEY}' ```

 ### Required Parameters